mekise/speed-the-arxiv/README.md

 How to use it:
 1. Clone the repo or download
 2. Change the keys in keys.txt.
-Do NOT insert spaces between entries and do NOT change the template.
+Do NOT insert spaces around the commas between entries and do NOT change the template.
 3. Run speedthearxiv.py

 Dependencies: